kimberlylee/kylie/README.md

 ## Summary ##

-Kylie is a piece of JavaScript that is embedded in a webpage to monitor how long it takes for users to load the page.
-This is also commonly referred to as [RUM](https://en.wikipedia.org/wiki/Real_user_monitoring).
-Kylie is also a fork of [boomerang](https://github.com/lognormal/boomerang) that is designed to reduce the [observer effect](https://en.wikipedia.org/wiki/Observer_effect_\(physics\)) and add new features.
+Kylie is a piece of JavaScript that is embedded in a webpage to monitor how long it takes for users to load the page; this is commonly referred to as [RUM](https://en.wikipedia.org/wiki/Real_user_monitoring).
+It is also a fork of [boomerang](https://github.com/lognormal/boomerang) and is designed to reduce the [observer effect](https://en.wikipedia.org/wiki/Observer_effect_\(physics\)) and add new features.

 Apart from page load time, Kylie measures a whole bunch of performance characteristics of your user's web browsing experience.
 All you have to do is stick it into your web pages and call the `onLoad()` method at the very end of the page load.